Waterfowl Blind Laws

 Virginia Bird Hunting

 The laws governing the licensing and location of waterfowl blinds are included in the Code of Virginia, promulgated by the General Assembly.
-These are implemented by regulations adopted by the Department of Game and Inland Fisheries.
+These are implemented by regulations adopted by the Department of Wildlife Resources.

 Blinds located west of I-95 are not subject to these laws and regulations, nor do they apply to blinds located in Accomack and Northampton counties.
-No new blind licenses will be issued for additional stationary blinds in the City of Virginia Beach.
+No new blind licenses will be issued for additional stationary blinds in the city of Virginia Beach.
 Waterfowl hunting is not permitted on the public waters within 150 yards of a residence without the consent of the landowner, or on the public waters within 500 yards of a legally licensed blind without the consent of the blind licensee.

 Is a structure erected at a fixed location either on the shores of the public waters or in the public waters for the purpose of hunting and shooting waterfowl.
 A stationary blind shall be (1) of such size and strength that it can be occupied by and conceal one or more hunters, or (2) large enough to accommodate and conceal a boat or skiff from which one or more hunters intend to hunt or shoot waterfowl.